-During the audit, we did not identify any significant deficiencies in internal control.
+During the audit of the financial statements, we did not identify any significant deficiencies in internal control.
 We have taken a wholly substantive approach to the audit.

 However, we would like to draw your attention to the following issues identified through our audit: